 Memory # We assume our memories to be accurate and reliable, however they can easily become subjective and therefore biased, selective, distorted, imaginary, fantasised, deceptive and sometimes even delusionary.
 Psychologists believe that often our memories are merely a memory of the last time we recalled an event and therefore contaminated.
 Memories are generally triggered by an event, a comment or a sensory perception.
 Pliable memories can be readily manipulated or contaminated into false memories.

 Post Traumatic Stress Disorder # A disorder, in the past referred to as nerves, a mental break down or shell shock, that often went undiagnosed.
 It is closely associated with obsessive compulsive disorder.
 For 33 years, the American Psychiatric Association classified OCD as an anxiety disorder— but in May 2013 the A.P.A. redesignated it as an impulse disorder.
 Most people exposed to traumatic events cope in an effective way, even though they may feel upset by it.

 The past and future # Cultures are formed and transmitted by varied means by our ancestors, both immediate and long past.
-The shared values, customs and beliefs are imbued into our psyches.
+The shared values, customs and beliefs are imbued into our national psyches.
 The inspiration of the known reflects upon the new, while the new resonates with the known.
 The lessons of the past must be learned in order to avoid repetition so that we learn to identify with our shared inheritance.